ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

 Imagine Eliora Bousquet's paintings at your home Watch Eliora Bousquet's collection Chromatic Fantasiae in video Visit Eliora Bousquet's collection Chromatic Fantasiae online shop

-The collection of paintings 'CHROMATIC FANTASIAE', inspired by the creativity and jerky rhythm of jazz music, houses seven series of paintings.
+The 'Chromatic Fantasiae' collection gathers seven series of paintings.
+It is inspired by the creativity and choppy rhythm of jazz music.
 Eliora Bousquet compares this collection to a musical score where colors, like notes, swing on the canvas.
 On this score, each color has its place and, combined with other colors, a particular role to play in creating harmony.

 COLLECTION NATURESSENCES